 Creating a Folder

-Folders are where you organize your scanned files and retrieve reports.
-Each folder has settings that determine how files uploaded are scanned by iThenticate.
-It is recommended that you do not exclude any material in your document to ensure the most complete scan, but the settings will allow you to exclude parts of your document or limit searches to specific repositories during the scan.
-Use the “My Folders” dialog on the left of your iThenticate screen to create and organize folders.
+Folders are where scanned files are organized and reports retrieved.
+Each folder has settings that determine how uploaded files are scanned by iThenticate.
+It is recommended not to exclude any material in the document to ensure the most complete scan, but the settings allows the exclusion of parts of the document or the limiting of searches to specific repositories during the scan.

-If you want other users to be able to view scans of a document or set of documents, you can share the folder with selected users.
-Create a folder for all of those scanned documents and use the “Sharing” tab to select the users you wish to have access to it.
+To allow other users to be able to view scans of a document or set of documents, share the folder with selected users.
+Create a folder for all of those scanned documents and use the “Sharing” tab to select the users to have access.

 Uploading a Document

-Once you upload a document into a folder, iThenticate will begin scanning it, according to the settings on that folder.
-To upload a file, select “Upload a File” from the “Submit a document” menu to the right of your iThenticate screen.
+Once a document is uploaded into a folder, iThenticate will begin scanning it, according to the settings on that folder.
+To upload a file, select “Upload a File” from the “Submit a document” menu to the right of the iThenticate screen.

 iThenticate has some requirements about what kinds of files it can take, and how big they can be.
 They are listed right under the “Submit a document” menu.